Self-Tanning: How To & No-Go's

-Note: If your skin turns a orange after application, this may indicate that you are suffering from an imbalanced acid mantle.
+Note: If your skin turns orange after application, this may indicate that you are suffering from an imbalanced acid mantle.
 It is wise to sort through your current products - perhaps the shower gel that you are using is too aggressive.

 Prepping the skin

 Smooth skin that is free from any dead skin cells is the optimal basis for a long-lasting and even tan.
 Use a body scrub to get rid of any dead skin cells to beautifully smooth the skin, and remember to exfoliate the elbows, heels and knees.
-Also wax, shave or use an epilator to remove any unwanted hairs a day before using using a self-tanner.
+Also, wax, shave or use an epilator to remove any unwanted hairs a day before using a self-tanner.